gil0mendes/Initium/docs/initium-protocol.md

  * `client_mac`: MAC address of the boot network interface.
  * `hw_type`: Type of the network interface, as specified by the _Hardware Type_
    section of RFC 1700.
- * `hw_addr_len`: Length of the client MAC address.
+ * `hw_addr_size`: Size of the client MAC address.

 Fields (`INITIUM_BOOTDEV_OTHER`):

- * `str_len`: Length of the device specifier string following the structure, including null terminator.
+ * `str_size`: Size of the device specifier string following the structure, including null terminator.

 ### `INITIUM_TAG_LOG` (`9`)